 Course structureYou are required to complete a total of 24 units, comprising 20 core units and four units from your chosen minor:

 Unit informationFor information on the units you could study as part of this course, visit the Handbook and select the "Course Structure" tab.

 Credit transfer informationIf you have already completed study relevant to the course you have enrolled in, you may be eligible for credit transfer.

 Some units may be delivered by a combination of on-campus study, workshops, residential schools and online study.

-If you have an interest in public health and environmental health, this minor is an ideal option.
-You will have a choice of units covering areas of practice such as health promotion and environmental health.
-Explore environmental impacts on human health such as safe drinking water, safe food, and clean air to improve health, prevent injury and disease.
+If you have an interest in public health and environmental health, this minor is an ideal option with a choice of units covering health promotion and environmental health.
+Explore environmental impacts on human health, such as safe drinking water, safe food, and clean air to improve health, and prevent injury and disease.
 These skills are sought after in government roles, overseas aid as well as private industry.

 A rank threshold is the minimum competitive rank that applications will be considered for entry to this course.